Bush Bash 3

 For decades, I have wanted to see the Kittyhawk plane wreck that hides within the dense bush and river at Skerretts Creek.
 In fact my first expedition was with a group of kids in the early 1970s.
 We had been up here a few times and I remember scaling a fallen tree across the creek which was quite high up the valley.
 In fact, I think we must have walked passed some of the wreckage, because we certainly did go a long way up the creek.
 However, it is hard to spot because the parts often blend in with the rocks in and around the creek.

-Anyway, on the last trek up there as a kid, my friends and I got sidetracked when we saw what looked like a firebreak.
-In hindsight, it must have been a slip.
-We crawled up the steep lose pathway and one of the kids dislodged a loose rock and it rolled down the hill toward the rest of the party.
-It just missed one kid, so we yelled out to another to watch out.
-Unfortunately, while crawling up the steep grade, he looked up to see what we were yelling about, and the rock nicked his forehead as it bounced over him and cut his forehead.
-Needless to say, we got the hell out of Dodge after that and assisted our friend to get home.
-Since then, I sort of lost the desire to venture that way.
-However, for the last 20 years or so, I have thought about looking for that plane wreck.
+On my last trek up there as a kid, my friends and I got sidetracked when we spotted what looked like a firebreak.
+In hindsight, it was probably a slip.
+We scrambled up the steep, loose path, and at one point, one of the kids dislodged a rock.
+It tumbled down the hill toward the rest of the group, narrowly missing one of them.
+We shouted for another friend to watch out, but as he looked up to see what was happening, the rock glanced off his forehead, leaving a cut.
+That was enough for us.
+We got out of there fast and helped him get home.
+After that, I lost the urge to explore that area again.
+Still, for the past 20 years or so, I’ve often thought about searching for that plane wreck but never acted on the impulse till now.

 As I retraced my steps back down the valley, my mind was already crafting plans for the future expedition to uncover all the wreckage sites of the plane.
 Anyway, bush bash 4 to come.